realA10001986/Time-Circuits-Display/README.md

 #### Alarm base is real present time

-Selects wether the alarm, sound-on-the-hour and night-mode schedules are based on real, actual present time, or "present" time as displayed (eg after a time travel).
+Selects whether the alarm, sound-on-the-hour and night-mode schedules are based on real, actual present time, or "present" time as displayed (eg after a time travel).

 #### Play intro

-Selects wether or not the animated "Back to the Future" intro is played upon power-up.
+Selects whether the animated "Back to the Future" intro should be played upon power-up.

 #### 24-hour clock mode

-Selects 24-hour clock mode, ie hours count from 0 to 23, "AM" and "PM" are permanently dark.
+Selects 24-hour clock mode, ie hours go from 0 to 23, "AM" and "PM" are permanently dark.

 #### Time-rotation interval

-In "decorative" mode the device cycles through a list of pre-programmed destination and last time departed times.
-This mode is chosen by setting the "Time-rotation Interval" to a non-zero value.
-The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.
-Set the interval to 0 to disable "decorative" mode.
+In "decorative" mode the device cycles through a list of pre-programmed, movie-accurate *destination* and *last time departed* times.
+This mode is enabled by setting the "Time-rotation Interval" to anything but "off".
+The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays.
+Set the interval to "off" to disable "decorative" mode.
 See [here](#operation-basics)

 #### Hostname